+APPENDIX E

-APPENDIX E STRITCH SCHOOL OF MEDICINE STUDENT PROMOTION COMMITTEE GUIDELINES
+STRITCH SCHOOL OF MEDICINE STUDENT PROMOTION COMMITTEE GUIDELINES

 The Stritch School of Medicine (SSOM) Student Promotion Committee (SPC) is charged by the Dean to monitor and assess all students' progression and achievement of the school's academic and professional standards.
-The SPC reviews all students' academic performance after each semester and after their United States Medical Licensing Examinations (USMLE).
+The SPC reviews all students' academic performance throughout each phase of the curriculum and after their United States Medical Licensing Examinations (USMLE).
 The committee's processes allow the review and assessment of all students' academic status, approves their advancement within the curriculum, and endorses their completion of the curriculum and graduation.